-Homework is published online (from September 2018) via www.Classcharts.com.
+Homework is published online via www.Classcharts.com.
 All pupils, parents and staff can access this via the Class Charts Apps (Apps exist for all three stakeholders).
 This system allows parents to easily monitor the homework that is being set on a regular basis.